ZBIO Covered Call Strategy

 ZBIO (Zenas BioPharma, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Zenas BioPharma, Inc., a clinical-stage biopharmaceutical company, engages in the development and commercialization of transformative immunology-based therapies.
-Its lead product candidate is obexelimab, a bifunctional monoclonal antibody for various indications, including immunoglobulin G4-related disease, multiple sclerosis, systemic lupus erythematosus, and warm autoimmune hemolytic anemia.
-The company also develops ZB002, an anti-TNFa monoclonal antibody; ZB004, a cytotoxic T-lymphocyte-associated antigen 4-immunoglobulin fusion; ZB001, an anti-insulin-like growth factor-1 receptor monoclonal antibody; and ZB005, an anti-active complement component 1s monoclonal antibody.
-Zenas BioPharma, Inc. was formerly known as Zenas BioPharma (Cayman) Limited and changed its name to Zenas BioPharma, Inc. in August 2023.
-The company was incorporated in 2019 and is based in Waltham, Massachusetts.
+Zenas BioPharma, Inc. functions as a clinical-stage biopharmaceutical firm, concentrating on the creation and market introduction of innovative, immunology-based treatments.
+The company's primary investigational therapy is obexelimab, a distinctive bifunctional monoclonal antibody intended to address multiple diseases such as immunoglobulin G4-related disease, multiple sclerosis, systemic lupus erythematosus, and warm autoimmune hemolytic anemia.
+Its developmental portfolio also features ZB002, an anti-TNFa monoclonal antibody; ZB004, a cytotoxic T-lymphocyte-associated antigen 4-immunoglobulin fusion; ZB001, an anti-insulin-like growth factor-1 receptor monoclonal antibody; and ZB005, an anti-active complement component 1s monoclonal antibody.
+Established in 2019, the entity was formerly recognized as Zenas BioPharma (Cayman) Limited before adopting its current name, Zenas BioPharma, Inc., in August 2023.
+Its headquarters are located in Waltham, Massachusetts.

 What is a covered call on ZBIO?